-Please visit our blog to see current the upcoming discussion topic.
+Visit our blog on this website to see the upcoming discussion topic.

-The Arden Scholars Gild holds regular monthly discussions at 7:30 pm on the third Tuesday’s of the month.
-Our discussions are held in the Bratten Room in the lower Gild Hall.
-These discussions are open to all at no fee.
+The Arden Scholars Gild holds regular monthly discussions at 7:30 pm on the third Tuesday’s of the month (except July and August).
+Our discussions are held in the lower Gild Hall.
+These discussions are open to all.
+Other programs are periodically held which are aligned with our mission.
+These events are held at other times and locations.

 Our History – The “new” Arden Scholars Gild

 In February, 2010, the Arden Club Board unanimously approved the creation of the new Scholars Gild.
 Some people don’t see this as the creation of a new gild but the resurrection of an old one.
 According to oral history, the Club had a Scholars Gilds in the 1930’s and again in the 1950s and 1960s.

 As a quick summary, the Village of Arden was founded on three pillars: Arts & Crafts, planned community, and Henry George’s single tax.
 The Georgist Gild covers the latter; the Scholars Gild will (as currently conceived) explore the ideas, concepts, and thinking on arts, crafts, and community as they impact the Ardens and our broader community today.
 This concept represents our starting point.
 We expect the gild to evolve over time.